austindickey/liri-node-app/README.md

 ---

 ### **Initial Setup**
-Naviagte to the folder in your terminal, and install all the necessary dependencies with:
+Navigate to the folder in your terminal, and install all the necessary dependencies with:

 ```
 npm i